AnonymousPlanet/thgtoa/guide.md

 Same goes with fingerprint authentication being mainstreamed by many smartphone makers to authenticate yourself.

-We can safely imagine a near future where you won't be able to create accounts or sign-in anywhere without providing unique biometrics (A good time to re-watch Gattaca[^131], Person of Interest[^132] and Minotiry Report[^133]).
+We can safely imagine a near future where you won't be able to create accounts or sign-in anywhere without providing unique biometrics (A good time to re-watch Gattaca[^131], Person of Interest[^132] and Minority Report[^133]).

 At this time, there are a few steps[^134] you can use to mitigate (and only mitigate) face recognition when conducting sensitive activities where CCTV might be present: